Secure Your Brand Identity with Expert Trademark Registration

 • Using the Wrong Trademark Form - If the applicant doesn’t use the right trademark form, the trademark examiner can raise an objection to the application.
 The applicant can file Form - TM 16 to correct the trademark application and solve the objection.

 • Incorrect Trademark Name on the Application - Another reason for a trademark ‘objected’ status is the presence of an incorrect name on the trademark application.
-The applicant can file Form TM 16 and request to correct the applicant’s name on the trademark application.
+The applicant can file Form TM 16 and request that the applicant’s name be corrected on the trademark application.

 • Failure to File Trademark Form TM-48 - While filing a trademark application, the trademark attorney or the trademark agent has to file and attach Form TM-48 on behalf of the applicant.
 In case the form TM - 48 is filed incorrectly or executed in an incorrect manner, the trademark examiner can raise an objection.
 The applicant can solve this problem by filing a request under Form TM - 16 and correcting it.